Rethinking Debugging Through Output

 • Fix Precision Score: Measures exactness of generated fixes

-• Test Coverage Delta: Improvement in test coverage
+• Test Coverage Delta: Improvement in test coverage from generated tests

-• Documentation Clarity Index: Readability and completeness
+• Documentation Clarity Index: Readability and completeness of explanations

-• Integration Readiness: How ready the output is for production
+• Integration Readiness: How ready the output is for production deployment

 Conclusion: Output Superiority in Action